github-education-resources/graduation/_data/remiljw/remiljw.md

 ---
-name: MICHAEL AJANAKU
+name: Michael Ajanaku
-institution: YABA COLLEGE OF TECHNOLOGY 🚩
+institution: Yaba College of Tecnology🚩
 profile_pic: remiljw.png
-quote: BETTER TO TRY AND FAIL THAN NOT TRY AT ALL.
+quote: Better to try and fail than not to try at all.
-github_user: REMILJW
+github_user: remiljw
 ---